g-o-l-d-y/Hobby-Projects/README.md

-# Chatbot - Simple multilingual hardcoded bot
+# Chatbot - A simple multilingual hardcoded bot
 # Student Placement Prediction - Predicts whether a student will get placed or not